pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 - Implement [cron](/drupal-cron) triggering services, via New Relic (on any non-Basic plan site)

-- Configure sites that use Acquia Search to use Pantheon Solr instead
+- Configure sites that use Acquia Search to use Pantheon Search instead

   - Review our documentation on [known limitations](/solr#known-limitations-of-pantheons-solr-service) first